SEE ANYTHING? Man Struck, Killed On Route 4: Driver Flees, Body Not Spotted For Hours

-A man was struck and killed before dawn on Saturday by a hit-and-run driver on Route 4.
+A man was struck and killed by a hit-and-run driver on Route 4 before dawn Saturday.
 Authorities were seeking witnesses.

 The victim -- a black male in his 50s -- apparently was struck sometime at the Dean Street overpass on the westbound side in Englewood sometime between 3:30-4 a.m. and knocked into the air, responders said.